working-group-purescript-es/purescript-elmish/docs/transition.md

 ## Under the hood

-At the most fundamental level, `Transition` it a pair of "new state" and "array of effects".
+At the most fundamental level, `Transition` is a pair of "new state" and "array of effects".
 This is how it's defined:

 ```haskell
 data Transition msg state = Transition state (Array (Command msg))